franbastardo/FileManager/README.md

 Serilog.AspNetCore
 Swashbuckle.AspNetCore

-in the root of the project create .env file with following format
+in the root of the project create .env file with following format:

 ##S3
 S3KEY=